hacs/frontend/PULL_REQUEST.md

    - **Issue**: Repository was refetched unnecessarily when `oldHass` was `undefined` (first property change)
    - **Fix**: Added check to ensure `oldHass` exists before comparing languages
    - **Result**: Eliminates unnecessary API calls on initial component updates

+3. **Language Parameter Not Removed After Backend Rejection** (`src/data/repository.ts`)
+   - **Issue**: When waiting for a concurrent backend support check, if the backend rejects the language parameter, the code logged "Skipping language parameter" but didn't actually remove it from the message object.
+The message still contained the language property, which then got sent anyway, causing repeated backend errors.
+   - **Fix**: Added `delete message.language;` when `backendSupportsLanguage === false` after waiting for concurrent check
+   - **Result**: Prevents language parameter from being sent when backend doesn't support it, eliminating repeated errors

 ## Notes